Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 ### Create a configuration modal

-Create a new configuration modal under the paclage `components.EditMinigameModals`.
+Create a new configuration modal under the package `components.EditMinigameModals`.
 We can't document exactly what the code should look like, as it varies a lot, but you can orient yourself on the existing edit components.
-It is important to say that the minigame configurations should be loaded and updated in the component.
-When a modal gets closed call an `closedModal emit` and when a configuration gets updated call a `updateMinigameConfiguration emit`.
+It is important that the minigame configurations are loaded and updated in the component.
+When a modal gets closed, emit `closedModal` and when a configuration gets updated emit `updateMinigameConfiguration`.

 The minigames edit view is in the class `MinigameTasksView.vue` under the package `views`.